slemanz/ADVANCED_EMBEDDED_C/BUILD_SYSTEMS/linker_startup/README.md

 - **AT >**: This is a directive, it tells the linker to load a section's data to somewhere other than the address it is located at.

+### Constants

+- The linker considers an integer with:
+    - 0 as Octal
+    - Ox as hexadecimal

+- Suffixes K and M may be used to scale a constant by 1024 or by 1024*1024 respectively

+Different ways of writing the same quantity :

+- _four_1 = 4K

+- _four_2 = 4096;

+- _four_3 = 0x1000;

 ## Startup Code

 1. Reset Handler